RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 You can also use this 'generic' server behind a live Web Server by using installing the main project as a deployed Web application.

 ### Requirements
-* .NET Core 3.0
+* Dotnet Core SDK 3.0+
-* Web Server that supports WebSockets (for LiveReload)
+* If optionally hosting requires a Web Server that supports WebSockets

 ## Installation
 You can install this server as a .NET Tool using Dotnet SDK Tool installation: